-The Company's key risks consist of insurance risks i.e., longevity, mortality, morbidity and persistency.
+The Company's key risks consist of insurance risks i.e., longevity, mortality, morbidity, and persistency, and market risks, i.e., interest rates, currency, and credit spreads.

-As at 31 December 2021 the Company's in-force portfolio consisted of protection reinsurance and retrocession business and longevity reinsurance business.
-The protection business consists of mortality and morbidity risks written in North America, UK and Ireland, and the Singapore and Korea PLRL branches, as well as protection reinsurance of both retail insurance products and insurance provided through large pension funds (group insurance) written in Australia.
-The longevity business comprises both longevity swap and annuity business, mainly in the UK.
-PLRL's UK and Ireland and Singapore branch business has since transferred to RIBM on 1 January 2022 as part of the Corporate Restructure exercise and as a result PLRL consists of the business within the Korea and Canada branches which is planned to transfer to RIBM by early 2023, however, the timing of the transfer of the remaining PLRL business is uncertain as it is dependent on regulatory approval of the RIBM branches.
+As at 31 December 2022 the Company's in-force portfolio consisted of protection reinsurance and retrocession business and longevity reinsurance business.
+The protection business consists of mortality and morbidity risks written in North America, UK and Ireland, and the Singapore and Korea branches, as well as protection reinsurance of both retail insurance products and insurance provided through large superannuation funds (group insurance) written in Australia.
+The longevity business comprises both longevity swap and asset backed longevity risk transfer business, mainly in the UK.

-In line with the Company's Risk Strategy, this primarily results in preferred insurance risks (longevity, mortality and morbidity) being accepted.
+In line with the Company's Risk Strategy, this primarily results in preferred insurance risks (longevity, mortality and morbidity) being written.
 Insurance business is subject to risk appetites and limits set out in the Division Insurance Risk Policy.

-Management has continued to focus on managing the risks arising from the pandemic on staff, operations, business planning and claims.
-The total impact of COVID-19 claims is within the total mortality shock stress capital.
+Management have continued to monitor the development of the COVID-19 pandemic on staff, operations, business planning and claims as globally this transitions to an endemic.
+The total impact of pandemic claims is within the total mortality shock stress capital and will now be considered endemic so specific monitoring has ceased.

-At the time of writing, there are clear humanitarian concerns in relation to the military conflict between Russia and Ukraine.
+At the time of writing, there continues to be clear humanitarian concerns in relation to the military conflict between Russia and Ukraine.
 Management have assessed our financial, insurance, and operational risk positions.
-This will remain an area of focus as the situation develops over time.
 Management have reviewed the investment portfolios for exposure to assets that might be impacted by ongoing instability in Ukraine.
 None of the investments held by the Company have direct exposure to any Russian or Ukrainian issuers.
 The Company has no direct insurance exposure to Russia or Ukraine.
 Operational considerations include our SAP data centres in Poland.
 Management have undertaken business impact assessments in relation to these data centres and business continuity plans are in place.
-A disaster recovery test was completed successfully in October 2021.
+Disaster recovery testing was completed successfully in 2022.
+The Russia-Ukraine situation will remain an area of continued monitoring as the situation develops over time.